david6marsh/himach/cran-comments.md

-# Version 0.3.0 adds some more graphics output
+# Version 0.3.1 fixes issues with latest testthat and dplyr

 ## R CMD check results

-There were no ERRORs, WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

-1 NOTE:
- * changed maintainer contact details.
-Email confirmation will be sent separately from old email.

 ## Downstream dependencies